top of page

 If you can tick most of these, then you may be struggling with work-related stress and on your way to Burnout Hotel.
 A few of these may also indicate another health condition such as depression.

 ACTION!
-Whether you can tick some or all of the above statements - it's time speak to your manager, GP or EAP provider
+Whether you can tick some or all of the above statements - it's time speak to your manager and EAP provider or other health professional

 When I burned out, I had a sense that things were not right.
 I had not been my life-loving self for some time.
 I was permanently tired, and everything felt effort-some.